Hire in Mexico — without a Mexican entity

 In practice, many terminations will result in a severance payment as it is notoriously difficult to prove ‘proper cause’ to the authorities.

 Navigating employee terminations and handling severance packages can be complicated for companies expanding overseas for the first time.
-Horizons’ Mexico PEO can mitigate risk for foreign companies and provide guidance through this process.
+New Horizons’ Mexico PEO can mitigate risk for foreign companies and provide guidance through this process.

 🏦 Taxation in Mexico